0xh3xa/algorithms/README.md

 * Bottom line.
 Randomized quicksort with 3-way partitioning reduces running time from linearithmic to linear in broad class of application

----
+### System sorts

-## System sorts
+* Sort applications

-### Sort applications
+    - obvious applications

-01. Sort a list of names
+        + Sort a list of names
-02. Organize an MP3 library
+        + Organize an MP3 library
-03. Display Google PageRank results
+        + Display Google PageRank results
-04. List Rss feed in reverse chronological order
+        + List Rss feed in reverse chronological order

-, Problems became easy once items are in sorted order
+    - Problems became easy once items are in sorted order

-01. Find the median
+        + Find the median
-02. Binary search in a database
+        + Binary search in a database
-03. Identify statistical outliers
+        + Identify statistical outliers
-04. Find duplicates in a mailing list
+        + Find duplicates in a mailing list

-, Non-obvious applications
+    - Non-obvious applications

-01. Data compression
+        + Data compression
-02. Computer graphics
+        + Computer graphics
-03. Computational biology
+        + Computational biology
-04. Load balancing on a parallel computers
+        + Load balancing on a parallel computers

-### Java System sort
+* Java System sort

-* Arrays.sort()
+    - Arrays.sort()
     - Has different method for each primitive type
     - Has a method for data types that implement Comparable
     - Has a method that uses a Comparator